dkrasnovdev/nextjs-app-router-keycloak-example/README.md

 # Next.js App with Keycloak Integration

 This is a sample Next.js application that demonstrates how to integrate Keycloak for authentication using NextAuth with App router.
-The app allows to upload files to a storage service and showcases how to manage user sessions and authentication using Keycloak.
+The app allows uploading files to a storage service and showcases how to manage user sessions and authentication using Keycloak.

 ## Getting Started